 The purpose of the inspirational educator award is to recognize faculty who inspire their learners and motivate them to work hard and achieve more than they thought possible on their own.
 This prestigious award acknowledges the time and dedication faculty take to be exceptional teachers.
 Honorees are consistently noted for their teaching effectiveness, commitment to learning and passion for biomedical education.
 Long after their experience with faculty members of this caliber, learners still recall the impact that they had on their own education, and passion for medicine and/or research.
 These awards allow IU School of Medicine to honor and celebrate the valuable efforts of educators who motivate and inspire others.

-The 2019 Inspirational Educator Award winner for under 10 years is Leslie A. Hoffman, MD, Assistant Professor of Anatomy, Cell Biology & Physiology.
+The 2021 Inspirational Educator Award winner for under 10 years is Nicole P. Scott, MD, Assistant Professor of Clinical Obstetrics & Gynecology